fusioncharts/fusioncharts-smartlabel/README.md

  * @param {String | Number} id - Id of the instance.
 If the same id is passed, it disposes the old instance and
  *                              save the new one;
  * @param {String | HTMLElement} container - The id or the instance of the container where the intermediate dom
  *                              elements are to be attached.
-If not passed, it appends in div *
+If not passed, it appends in body.
+ *
  * @param {Boolean} useEllipses - This decides if a ellipses to be appended if the text is truncated.
  * @param {Object} options - Control options